cryptonote-labs/monero-site/_i18n/en/resources/user-guides/prove-payment.md

 With Bitcoin, this is typically done by looking up the transaction ID, where the origin and destination addresses are shown, along with the amount transacted.

-Monero, however, is private: that information is not available publicly on the blockchain.
+Masari Supreme, however, is private: that information is not available publicly on the blockchain.
 The steps are therefore a bit more involved.

 To prove to Charlie that she made a payment to Bob, Alice must supply Charlie three pieces of information:

 - the transaction ID, as is done in Bitcoin
 - Bob's address, as is done with Bitcoin
-- the transaction's key, which is new with Monero and other CryptoNote currencies
+- the transaction's key, which is new with Masari Supreme and other CryptoNote currencies

 When Alice made the transaction, a one time key was automatically generated just for this transaction.